sl8r000/ab_testing_statistics/avoid_biased_stopping_times.md

 # Avoid Biased Stopping Times

-When you run an A/B test, you should avoid stopping the as soon as the results "look" significant.
+When you run an A/B test, you should avoid stopping the experiment as soon as the results "look" significant.
 Using a stopping time that is dependent upon the results of the experiment can inflate your false-positive rate substantially.

 To understand why this is so, let's look at a simpler experimental problem.
-Let's say that we have a coin in front of us, and we want to know whether it's biased -- whether it lands heads-up with probability other than 50%.
+Let's say that we have a coin in front of us, and we want to know whether it's biased -- whether it lands heads-up with probability other than \\(50\%\\).
 If we flip the coin \\(n\\) times and it lands heads-up on \\(k\\) of them, then we know that the posterior distribution for the coin's bias is \\(p \sim Beta(k+1, n-k+1)\\).
 So if we do this and 0.5 isn't within a 95% credible interval for \\(p\\), then we would conclude that the coin is biased with p-value \\(<= 0.05\\).
 This is all fine as long as the number of flips we perform, \\(n\\), doesn't depend on the results of the previous flips.
 If we do *that*, then we bias the experiment to favor extremal outcomes.

 Let's clarify this simulating these two experimental procedures in code.

 1. **Unbiased Procedure**: We flip the coin 1000 times.
 Let \\(k\\) be the number of times that the coin landed heads-up.
 After all 1000 flips, we look at the \\(p \sim Beta(k+1, 1000-k+1)\\) distribution.
 If 0.5 lies outside a the 95% credible interval for \\(p\\), then we conclude that \\(p\neq 0.5\\); if 0.5 does lie within the 95% credible interval, then we're not sure -- we don't reject the idea that \\(p = 0.5\\).
 2. **Biased Procedure**.
 We start flipping the coin.
 For each \\(n\\) with \\(1 < n \leq 1000\\), let \\(k\_n\\) be the number of times the coin lands heads-up after the first \\(n\\) flips.
 After each flip, we look at the distribution \\(p \sim Beta(k\_n+1, n-k\_n+1)\\).
 If 0.5 lies outside a the 95% credible interval for \\(p\\), then we immediately halt the experiment and conclude that \\(p\neq 0.5\\); if 0.5 does lie within the 95% credible interval, we continue flipping.
 If we make it to \\(1000\\) flips, we stop completely and follow the unbiased procedure.

 How many false positives do you think that the Biased Procedure will produce?
-If we believe our p-values, then both the biased and unbiased prodecures should have a false positive rate of about 5%.
+We chose our p-value, \\(0.05\\), so that the false positive rate would be about \\(5\%\\).
 Let's repeat each procedure 1000 times, assuming that the coin really is fair, and see what the false positive rates really are:

 ```python
 def biased_procedure(n):